apiaryio/apiary-client/README.md

 ## Description

-Apiaryio gem provides a way to display your API documentation on your local machine, either using static files or using a standalone web server
+Apiaryio gem provides a way to display your API documentation on your local machine, either using static files or using a standalone web server...

 ## Usage